narulavaibhav/cg-ai-identity-management/whitepaper/AuthenticAI.md

 **Today's Frameworks Handle Simple AI Agent Scenarios:**

 * *AI agents differ fundamentally from traditional software workloads;* they take autonomous actions on external services with non-deterministic, flexible behavior.
 * *Current OAuth 2.1 and OpenID Connect frameworks with agents work well within single trust domains* with synchronous agent operations (e.g., enterprise agents accessing internal tools, consumers accessing their services through AI tools), but break down in scenarios which are cross-domain, highly autonomous, or asynchronous, as well as those which require the agent to use or enforce delegated permissions on behalf of multiple human users.
+* Service-to-service workloads (microservices, machine identities)  already need automation, but without reasoning or autonomy.
 * The *Model Context Protocol (MCP) is leading in adoption* as the key framework for connecting agents to external resources.
 Other approaches, including traditional function calling and agent-to-agent communication protocols, exist and should be supported.
 * Separation of concerns architecture, where *resource servers delegate to dedicated authorization servers rather than implementing custom approaches*, is recommended.
 Enterprise SSO and SCIM provisioning can enable centralized agent lifecycle management and governance of permissions and access for many AI agent use cases.